ttimbers/ttimbers/content/authors/admin/_index.md

 organizations:
 - name: University of British Columbia
   url: ""
-role: Statistics Instructor & Option Co-Director of the Master of Data Science program
+role: Assistant Professor of Teaching in Statistics & Co-Director of the Master of Data Science program (Vancouver Option)
 social:
 - icon: envelope
   icon_pack: fas